JonsPool/Poolvarme/README.md

 The formula can be as complex as you need it to be - just make sure that the expression after the `return` statement always returns a number.
-The resulting value will be rounded to two decimal positions when it is displayed on the HTML endpoint.
+The resulting value will be rounded to two decimal positions when it is displayed on the Web UI.

 Note: Even if you do not use this feature, do NOT remove this function - the script will not work if it is missing!